-Green chemistry also known as sustainable chemistry, entails the creation and implementation of compounds and processes that limit or eradicate the utilisation and formation of toxic compounds to human health and the environment.
+Green chemistry also known as sustainable chemistry, entails the creation and implementation of compounds and processes that limit or eradicate the utilization and formation of toxic compounds to human health and the environment.
 This includes raw materials, reagents, solvents, finished goods, and by-products.
-For this manufacturing process, it also covers the utilisation of sustainable raw materials and energy sources (Doble et al., 2007).
+For this manufacturing process, it also covers the utilization of sustainable raw materials and energy sources (Doble, M. and Kruthiventi, A. K. 2007].
 There are twelve principles in this field.
-The use of the twelve principles of green chemistry in the production of nanoparticles is a relatively new problem in terms of sustainability (Duan et al., 2015).
-As a result, when the development of nanotechnology could benefit from a greener strategy that promotes the clean, dependable, biocompatible, benign, and eco-friendly procedure to synthesize nanoparticles, the integration of green chemistry principles into nanotechnology is vital (Jagtap U and Vishwas A, 2013)
+The use of the twelve principles of green chemistry in the production of nanoparticles is a relatively new problem in terms of sustainability (Duan, H., 2015).
+As a result, when the development of nanotechnology could benefit from a greener strategy that promotes the clean, dependable, biocompatible, benign, and eco-friendly procedure to synthesize nanoparticles, the integration of green chemistry principles into nanotechnology is vital (Jagtap, U. B. and Bapat, V. A. 2012].